gudrunhe/secdec/doc/source/util.rst

 .. literalinclude:: cpp_doctest/series_doctest_basic_usage.txt
    :language: sh

-Deep_Apply
+Deep Apply
 ----------

-General concept to apply a :cpp:class:`std::function` to a nested data structure.
+A general concept to apply a :cpp:class:`std::function` to a nested data structure.
 If the applied :cpp:class:`std::function` is not void then :cpp:func:`deep_apply` returns a nested data structure of the return values.
 Currently `secdecutil` implements this for :cpp:class:`std::vector` and :cpp:class:`Series`.

 This concept allows, for example, the elements of a nested series to be edited without knowing the depth of the nested structure.